Things to Do in Las Vegas

-From posh shopping in Las Vegas to dining or enjoying the thrilling nightlife of the Strip, Las Vegas truly has it all.
-America’s most exciting city is full of entertaining ways to set the stresses of real life aside, and The Carriage House is the perfect place to start and end your travels each day, as it is located conveniently near many of the top things to do in Las Vegas.
+From posh shopping to dining or enjoying the thrilling nightlife of the Strip, Las Vegas truly has it all.
+America's most exciting city is full of entertaining ways to set the stresses of real life aside, and The Carriage House is the perfect place to start and end your travels each day, as it is located conveniently near many of the top things to do in Las Vegas.

 One of the top Las Vegas activities is strolling the Strip, taking in the sights and sounds of America’s largest 24-7 party.
 Casinos and lavish restaurants dot Vegas’ landscape, and you will be able to find delicious drinks to quench your thirst at any hour.
 Sports enthusiasts can take part in the best sports wagering available in America, along with attending Las Vegas 51s baseball games, UNLV athletics contests or one of the city’s famed boxing or UFC bouts.

 Experience all that Nevada and Las Vegas have to offer by exploring away from the Strip.
 Explore some of the many Las Vegas family activities, from hiking to golf to snow sports.
 The state parks illustrate the beauty of the desert and provide historical significance.
 For more information, please contact The Carriage House at (702) 798-1020.